TDGerve/silicH2O/docs/source/getting_started.rst

 *****************
 Select a sample:

-    * by clicking their name
+    * by left-clicking its name
     * with the `next` and `previous` buttons
     * with the up and down arrow keyboard keys